 5. Check your current financial situation and savings.
 Consider how much you two are earning and the bills you’re paying monthly.
 Will you have enough to set aside for the wedding?
 Or, is your current savings enough to cover the wedding expenses?

-7. Set aside an emergency fund.
+7. Set aside a contingency fund.
 It’s always easier to spend than to earn money.
 And as such, the couple should also save up for just-in-case and unexpected expenses and hidden charges.
 If you want to be more secure with your wedding budget, you can think of ways how to earn on the side.
-Part-time jobs or investing in stocks are only some activities that can help you and your partner save extra bucks.

 8. Approach a loan with caution.
 Availing a loan is another way to get that remaining amount you need for the big day.
 But it can be your last resort since you do not really want to pay debts while adjusting to married life.
 Remember that your wedding is just one day to celebrate your union with your guests.
 You can still make that day special without being unrealistically lavish.